borntofrappe/Front-End-Practice/D3 Meteorite Landings/README.md

 ## Update

-In the **D3 Geo** folder your find a first visualization, which focuses solely on the mapping of the world's countries.
-Given the intricacies of the `geo` module I though best to save the dedicated progress in a separate location.
+In the **D3 Geo** folder your find a first visualization, focused solely on the mapping of the world's features.
+Given the intricacies of the `geo` module I thought it best to save the intermediate step, to possibly build on top of the concept at a later stage.

-## TODO

-- [ ] highlight the meteorite landings through size;

-- [ ] allow to discover more about each site by hovering on the connected elements.